aws-samples/aws-fault-injection-simulator-workshop/workshop/content/30 Basic Content/010-baselining/_index.en.md

 {{< img "fis-dashboard-1.png" "Image of architecture to be injected with chaos" >}}

 {{%expand "Accessing the dashboard from the console" %}}
 To access the dashboard log into the AWS console as described in **Getting Started**.
 From the "Services" dropdown navigate to "CloudWatch" under "Management & Governance" or use the search bar.
-On the top left select "Dahsboards" and choose "fis-dashboard-1".
+On the top left select "Dashboards" and choose "fis-dashboard-1".
 {{% /expand%}}

 In the next section we will cover how to measure the user experience.